 According to the Wisconsin Administrative Code, Chapter ATCP 30 Atrazine, Pesticides; Use Restrictions, atrazine prohibition areas have been established throughout Waushara County.
 In the prohibitation areas no person can apply, mix or load any atrazine product, except under special conditions.
-The Town has no atrazine prohibitation areas.
 The Department of Agriculture has determined these areas based on well samples.
 These areas are monitored, and if atrazine is not applied, the levels may diminish and may be removed from the list.
+There are five Atrazine Prohibition Areas within Waushara County (Table 5-14, Exhibit 5-1).